Date of Award

 Public Policy and Management

-Super PACs, Election Finances, Federal Election Committee (FEC), Citizens United
+Super PACs, Election Finances, Federal Election Committee (FEC), Citizens United, Muskie School of Public Service

 The 2010 Supreme Court ruling in the case of the Citizens United vs the Federal Election Commision dramatically changed how elections are financed in the United States.
 That landmark case let to the creation of Super Political Action Committees (Super PACs).
 These organizations have the ability to raise limitless amounts of money and spend thses funds however they see fit on candidtaes of their choosing.